Gourment Vegetable Plants List (SCROLL DOWN TO SEE ENTIRE LIST)

 Tomato - Lycopersicon esculentum

-Tomatoes are a favourite of many home gardeners.
+Tomatoes are a favorite of many home gardeners.
 They are available in a variety of colours, shapes and sizes.
 Best picked right of the vine and added to any salad, sandwich or sauce.
 Grows best in full sun in well draining soil with moderate amounts of organic material.
 To much compost or manure can lead to excessive foliage growth at the expense of fruit.
 Plant tomato plants deep – up to its first set of real leaves.
 The buried stem turns to roots, allowing the plant to access more nutrients and moisture from the soil, resulting in healthier more productive plants.
 Larger, later maturing varieties should be grown under shelter or protection from the rain to prevent early season blight that can be quite prevalent here in the Pacific North West Coast.
 To maximize harvest, plant a mix of early season quick maturing varieties and slower maturing last season varieties. |